Dishwashing-The Inside Scoop

 Article by Helen Lovell-Wayne

-This paper was written with the sole intention of informing consumers about the products they may currently be buying.
-Hopefully with enough demand from consumers industries will supply safer and more sustainable products.
+This paper informs consumers about products they may currently be buying.
+Hopefully this article will increase consumer demand.
+As a result, industries should supply safer and more sustainable products.

 Dishwashers are convenient machines that save time.
 However, they also utilize chemicals that are destroying both our bodies and the natural environment.
-There are green alternatives that should be considered as viable alternatives to their chemical counterparts.
+Environmentally friendly alternatives warrant consideration as a viable replacement for chemical options.

 🤒Dishwashing Detergent Can Cause Health Problems👃

-Surfactants are chemical compounds that reduce surface tension when added water.
-They are an integral part of dishwashing liquid.
-However those found in dishwashing detergents tend to accumulate on surfaces or interfaces.
-So humans that eat off the plates washed with these products are likely eating chemical compounds along with their food (Nathie Chahine and W. Chalhoub 2022).
-Studies on zebra fish have shown that detergents cause oxidative stress even at low levels (Nathie Chahine and W. Chalhoub 2022).
-Oxidative stress is the imbalance of harmful free radicals in your body to helpful antioxidants.
-This can result in damage to your organs and tissues.
+Surfactants are chemical compounds that reduce surface tension when added to water.
+By the same token, they are an integral part of dishwashing liquid.
+Additionally, surfactants in dishwashing detergents tend to accumulate on surfaces or interfaces.
+Thus, the surfacants tend to stay on plates after they are washed.
+So poeple are likely eating chemical compounds along with thier meal (Nathie Chahine and W. Chalhoub 2022).
+This could result in adverse health effects.
+For example, studies on zebra fish have shown that detergents cause oxidative stress.
+Oxidative stress occurs even at low detergent levels (Nathie Chahine and W. Chalhoub 2022).
+Generally speaking, oxidative stress is the imbalance of harmful free radicals in your body.
+This imbalance can result in damage to your organs and tissues.

 It is not just the chemicals in dishwashing detergent that can harm living things.
-The fragrances contained in the detergent are volatile.
-They can damage the respiratory tract in people and/or cause disease.
-(A.I.
+Equally important to human health are the fragrances in detergents.
+Notably, fragrances can damage the respiratory tract.
+Additionally fragrances can cause diseases in people (A.I.
 Abdurazakova 2023).
-Additionally, when these chemicals including those added for appealing fragrance, enter the wastewater stream they can cause algal blooms and deplete the water of oxygen.
-Which can result in the death of both aquatic plants and animals (A.I.
+Additionally, when these chemicals, including those added for appealing fragrance, enter the wastewater stream.
+In that location they can cause algal blooms.
+Which deplete the water of oxygen.
+Resulting in the death of both aquatic plants and animals (A.I.
 Abdurazakova 2023).
-To read more about water contamination see A Tale Of Two Papers.
+To read more about water contamination, see A Tale Of Two Papers.

 🌽 Consumers Are Buying More Green Dishwashing Products🥜

 Fortunately, consumers are starting to accept and embrace green dishwashing products.
-Green dishwashing leaning products have an annual growth rate of 4.5 % (Charles Bronzo et al. 2021).
+As a result, green dishwashing products have an annual growth rate of 4.5 % (Charles Bronzo et al. 2021).
 Green dishwashing liquids are made from surfactants chemically synthesized from raw materials.
-These are called green surfactants (Charles Bronzo et al. 2021).
+Because they are produced from renewable resources, these substances are called green surfactants (Charles Bronzo et al. 2021).

-Specifically green surfactants are derived from vegetable oils and animal fat (Charles Bronzo et al. 2021).
-They are not only better for the environment they are more efficient at reducing surface tension.
-Additionally they are more tolerant of the high temperatures and variable Ph conditions found in dishwashers.
-Green detergents are more efficient at removing food particles then their chemically derived counterparts.
-(Charles Bronzo et al. 2021)).
+Specifically, green surfactants are derived from vegetable oils and animal fat (Charles Bronzo et al. 2021).
+Furthermore they are more efficient than traditional detergent at reducing surface tension.
+Additionally, they are more tolerant of the high temperatures and variable Ph conditions found in dishwashers.
+Green detergents are more efficient at removing food particles than their chemically derived counterparts (Charles Bronzo et al. 2021).

 🍋Make Your Own Dishwashing Detergent🧂

-Green tea mixed with coconut oil is effective and easy way to create a homemade detergent (Sarvin Kanth and R. Kanth 2020).
-Additionally, the following recipe is taught in Indonesia as a way to make dishwashing liquid from cooking oil.
+Green tea mixed with coconut oil is an effective and easy way to create a homemade detergent (Sarvin Kanth and R. Kanth 2020).
+Additionally, the following recipe is taught in Indonesia.
+It is a way to make dishwashing liquid from cooking oil.
 The teachers of this recipe are both volunteers and engineering students.
 Mix used cooking oil and potassium hydroxide at 140-158 degrees Fahrenheit for one hour.
-Then agitate every 15 minute for 2-3 hours until it becomes solidified and transparent.
-Then dissolve in warm water and add a little lemon juice for an appealing scent (Evelyn Evelyn et al. 2018).
+Then agitate every 15 minutes for 2-3 hours until it becomes solidified and transparent.
+Then dissolve in warm water.
+Afteward add a little lemon juice for an appealing scent (Evelyn Evelyn et al. 2018).
 Any combination of vinegar, water, lemon juice, kosher salt and washing soda could work as well.

 Dishwashers are convenient and essential for modern day life.
 However, they cause disease and are hurting the environment.
-Simply changing the detergent we use or creating our own, can make your household and the planet healthier.
+Simply changing the detergent you use, or making your own can make your household and the planet healthier.